Ricardo Arroyo (politician)

 Ricardo N. Arroyo is an American lawyer and politician from the state of Massachusetts.
-He is currently a member of the Boston City Council.
+He was previously a member of the Boston City Council.

-Biography
+Political career

 Arroyo first ran for a seat on the Boston City Council in 2019; at the time, he was working as a public defender.
 He successfully won the District 5 (Hyde Park and Roslindale) seat on the council in the November 2019 election, took office in January 2020, and was re-elected in the November 2021 election.

+In June 2020, Arroyo (along with Andrea Campbell, Kim Janey, Julia Mejia, and Michelle Wu) was one of five members of the Boston City Council to vote against Mayor Marty Walsh's 2021 operating budget for the city.
+Arroyo criticized the budget as insufficiently addressing the issue of equity, and pointed out that matters such as fair housing, the city's Disabilities commission, and support services for senior citizens received far less funding than the Boston Police Department.

+Arroyo was a prominent backer of an ordinance that would advance a home rule petition to make the Boston School Committee an elected body.
+The ordinance passed the city council 7–5 on February 15, 2023, but was vetoed two days later by Mayor Michelle Wu who felt it was an inopportune time to change the board structure.

 In early February 2022, Arroyo announced his candidacy for the position of district attorney (DA) of Suffolk County (Boston, Chelsea, Revere, and Winthrop), Massachusetts.
 The position had previously been held by Rachael Rollins, prior to her appointment as United States Attorney for the District of Massachusetts.
 Kevin Hayden, appointed by Massachusetts governor Charlie Baker as interim DA, declared his candidacy shortly afterwards.
 Arroyo and Hayden both gained spots on the Democratic ballot in the primary election scheduled for September 6, 2022.